 These magical black & white images of Kenya and Tanzania by Federico Veronesi will have you contacting us to arrange your next African safari

-Etosha in Namibia provided the perfect African wildlife experience for an art safari lead by an artist from Spain!
+Etosha in Namibia provided the perfect African wildlife experience for an artist from Spain – check out his artwork and take in his advice

 A visit to the Gede Ruins uncovers a lost Swahili civilisation and tells stories of how they used to live.

-A volunteer exposes the behind-the-scenes reality of working in one of South Africa’s lion parks.
+Volunteering with lions – a volunteer exposes the behind-the-scenes reality of working in one of South Africa’s lion parks

 An exploration of a magical corner of the continent.